Frutiger (typeface): Usage

 Michael Bierut commented on its common use in wayfinding systems: "Frutiger has been used so much for signage programs in hospitals and airports that seeing it now makes me feel that I'm about to get diagnosed with a brain tumor or miss the 7:00 to O'Hare."

+Frutiger is the corporate font of Amtrak, and is the standard font for their signage.

 Other 'Frutiger' fonts

 A number of other designs by Frutiger carry his name without having any connection to the Frutiger typeface itself.
 They are listed here for reference.